Cardiff Way Keeps Students Safe

 Ada Harris Student News Team: The AHSN team takes on the responsibility for reporting out to the student body in a weekly broadcast.
 The broadcasts often contain embedded Cardiff Way messages and lessons for the student body that promote kindness and discourage behaviors that might harm others.

-Student Council Meetings focused on School Climate: With representatives from every classroom we take time from our monthly meetings to examine the current school climate and brainstorm ways for students and staff to improve our safe and positive learning environment.
+Student Council Meetings focused on School Climate: With representatives from every classroom we take time during our monthly meetings to examine the current school climate and brainstorm ways for students and staff to improve our safe and positive learning environment.
+Some ideas we have implemented include a whole school kindness photo, inclusive spirit days, lunchtime clubs and this year we are starting a Wonder book club in the library.

 In addition to the events or programs mentioned above, all staff members are instructed to immediately intervene with any potentially harmful behaviors to stop any acts of student aggression, harassment and bullying.
 Consequences will be given for any school rules broken according to our discipline plan.
 Furthermore, we teach and support students as they work to improve their behavior for the future.
 We take a problem-solving approach to conflicts and bullying situations.